KonkeyDong/recipes/food/desserts/apple_crescent_rolls/README.md

 1. Spread above mixture over crescent rolls.
 1. Pour Mtn Dew over all crescent rolls.
 1. **Bake for 35 minutes**.
+1. Remove immediately from foil onto a plate lined with wax paper.
+1. **Remove the foil from the baking sheet immediately**.
+If you let it cool, the foil is ridiculously hard to remove from the baking sheet.